People in London Will Live in These Classic, Anti-Trend Outfits This Season

 5. Trench Coat + Cardigan + Wide-Leg Trousers

 Style Notes: You were probably thinking I had made the gravest of oversights in failing to mention the trench coat, but rest assured, its influence is still very much felt in London, and I can't imagine that ever not being the case.
-This is largely because it's easy to throw on over the top of any spring look as extra insurance should it rain (which we all know is fairly likely in London).
+This is largely because it's easy to throw on over the top of any look as extra insurance should it rain (which we all know is fairly likely in London).
 Utterly timeless and elegant, whether you buy yours from Burberry or Arket, it'll serve you well in your capsule, whether you live in London or elsewhere.
 Pairing it with wide-leg trousers and a cardigan only makes the piece feel more Brit-centric.

 Shop the Look: